rawbinary/spotify-now/README.md

-# Spotify Song Displayer
+# Spotify Now

-This can be used to display the currently playing song on your Spotify on your Stream by adding just a browser source.
+A web-app to display the currently playing song on your Spotify on your Stream by adding just a browser source.
 No applications required to be installed.

+TODO: Detailed Readme